 - 1 CE symbol - 2 Ex-symbol - 3 Equipment group II: The air amplifier may be used in potentially explosive atmospheres, except in mining. - 4 Equipment category -/2G: The device boasts multiple equipment categories.
-Admissible zones can be found in figure 10-2 to 10--5 "Display of ATEX zones". - 5 Ex h marking: Designated for use as per DIN EN ISO 80079-36/37. - 6 Designation of ambient temperature: Permissible range of ambient temperature. - 7 Explosion group: The device is designated for use in potentially explosive gas atmospheres, with gases from Group IIB. - 8 Temperature class: Under compliance with the indications in the operating manual, the device can be used in the temperature class indicated. - 9 Equipment protection level (EPL) -/Gb: The device boasts multiple equipment protection levels.
-Admissible zones can be found in figure 10-2 to 10--5 "Display of the ATEX zones". - 10 Additional marking X: Further details with regard to explosion protection that go beyond the content about the ATEX label can be found in the operating instructions.
+Admissible zones can be found in figure 10-2 "Display of ATEX zones". - 5 Ex h marking: Designated for use as per DIN EN ISO 80079-36/37. - 6 Designation of ambient temperature: Permissible range of ambient temperature. - 7 Explosion group: The device is designated for use in potentially explosive gas atmospheres, with gases from Group IIB. - 8 Temperature class: Under compliance with the indications in the operating manual, the device can be used in the temperature class indicated. - 9 Equipment protection level (EPL) -/Gb: The device boasts multiple equipment protection levels.
+Admissible zones can be found in figure 10-2 "Display of ATEX zones". - 10 Additional marking X: Further details with regard to explosion protection that go beyond the content about the ATEX label can be found in the operating instructions.